Are you wondering what all the fuss is about writing a journal in the realm of personal development?

-Since I started writing a journal regularly, I’ve discovered several benefits of journaling and learned why writing a journal is good.
+Since I started writing a journal regularly, I’ve discovered several benefits of journaling and learned why keeping a journal is good.

 Below I’ll list all the benefits of journaling I’ve experienced to encourage you to start journaling so you too can experience the benefits of writing a journal.

-But first, let’s start with a big picture of why you want to start journaling:
+But first, let’s start with the big picture of why you want to start journaling:

 Because writing things down and journaling does wonders in several ways.

 1. Journaling Clears Your Mind

 Have you ever had days when you feel like millions of thoughts are competing to come out at the same time?

 It’s like standing in the middle of busy traffic with hundreds of cars incessantly honking and racing around you.